- Our Hospital

-If you’re exploring private options rather than going on a waiting list you’ll find the Highgate Private Hospital has a team of highly experienced consultants and nursing staff who will ensure the colonoscopy procedure is as easy as possible for you.
+If you’re thinking of being seen as a private patient, rather than going on an NHS waiting list, Highgate Private Hospital has a team of highly experienced consultants and nursing staff who will ensure the colonoscopy procedure is as easy as possible for you.

-From your first consultation to the aftercare immediately after the colonoscopy, you’ll be well looked after and any questions you may have will be answered at every stage.
-Our patient information booklet will tell you exactly what will happen at each stage and your consultant will answer any concerns you may have before your colonoscopy takes place.
+From your first consultation to aftercare, you’ll be well looked after and any questions you may have will be answered at every stage.
+Our patient information booklet will tell you exactly what will happen and your consultant will address any concerns you may have before your colonoscopy takes place.

-A: The endoscope (that’s the term for the equipment containing the camera, also has the ability to remove polyps and take biopsies if the consultant wants to take a closer look.
-This doesn’t hurt and means you won't need to come back for another procedure later.
+A: The endoscope can also be used to remove polyps and take biopsies (whereby tissue samples are taken for analysis) if your consultant wants to take a closer look - this means you won't need to come back for another procedure later.

-A: There may some minor discomfort as the tube is introduced into your colon, but this is momentary and your nurse will ensure you are all right and can provide you with medication to help if necessary.
+A: There may be some minor discomfort as the tube is introduced into your colon, but this is momentary.
+Your nurse will ensure you are comfortable and can provide you with medication to help if necessary.

 A: No, but you will be given a very specific diet to follow for the days prior to your procedure and you must fast for 24 hours beforehand and drink nothing for three hours beforehand.
+You will be given bowel preparation laxatives the day before the procedure to make sure your bowel is empty.
 You’ll get comprehensive information well before your appointment.

 A: You will feel bloated and may have wind pains, but these will pass naturally.
-If you have had gas and air during the procedure you will need to wait for about 30 minutes for the effects to wear off and if you’ve had other sedation you may need to wait longer and you will be monitored by the nurse until you are fit to leave.
+If you have had gas and air during the procedure you will need to wait for about 30 minutes for the effects to wear off and if you’ve had sedation you may need to wait longer.
+You will be monitored until you are fit to leave.
 It is advisable to have someone with you to take you home.